Focus and Scope

 - Arquivos de Zoologia (AZMZ) covers primarily the areas of Zoology, publishing original contributions in systematics, paleontology, evolutionary biology, ecology, taxonomy, anatomy, behavior, functional morphology, molecular biology, ontogeny, faunistic studies, biogeography and history of museums and collections of natural history.

-- The journal also encourage submission of theoretical and empirical studies that explore principles and methods of systematics.
+- The journal also encourages the submission of theoretical and empirical studies that explore the principles and methods of systematics.

 - All contributions must follow the rules and recommendations of the International Code on Zoological Nomenclature (ICZN).

 - Relevant specimens must be deposited in national or international public museums or collections.

 - Tissue samples should be referred to their voucher specimens and all nucleotide sequence data (aligned as well as unaligned) should be submitted to GenBank or European Molecular Biology Laboratory (EMBL).

 - ZooBank is the Official Register of the International Code on Zoological Nomenclature (ICZN) for registration of new nomenclatural acts, published works, and authors.